tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/clip_by_asset.rst

 2. Convert Shapefile to ee.FeatureCollection
 ============================================

+The first step to uploading the shapefile as an asset is to convert it to an ``ee.FeatureCollection``.
+However, ``ee`` API does not provide a way to create an ``ee.FeatureCollection`` directly from a shapefile.
+As an intermediate step, the shapefile will be converted first to GeoJSON, which can then be used to create the ``ee.FeatureCollection``.

 1. Update the ``upload_shapefile_to_gee`` function in :file:`gee/methods.py` to convert the uploaded shapefile to GeoJSON:

 .. code-block:: python